Education Department cut by half. Will Trump still try to shut it down?

 President Donald Trump’s vow to dismantle the Education Department moved closer to fruition on March 11.
 About half of the department’s roughly 4,100 employees were placed on administrative leave or took a buyout, the department said.

-The action puts conservatives’ yearslong desire to quash what they perceive as federal influence over the nation’s schools, colleges, and universities a step closer to realization.
+The action puts conservatives’ yearslong desire to quash what they perceive as federal influence over the United States’ schools, colleges, and universities a step closer to realization.
 It also fulfills a campaign pledge from Mr. Trump, though many questions remain.
 The first one: Will the halving of the department be followed by an outright effort to shut it down entirely?
 It would take an act of Congress to close the 45-year-old agency.

 It’s also unclear the ripple effect doing so would have on the most vulnerable students who rely on extra services from federal funding or financial aid for higher education.